Entity resolution with a MIO solution: An explainer

 Depending on the context in which you are using the data, this may be an acceptable amount of evidence.
 In other situations, you may need additional information in order to consider the two fragments to be about the same person.

-This is the type of deduction and decision-making that must be encoded in the system: having a person review each fragment pair is not feasible, and human review will have imperfect consistency of decision-making.
+This is the type of deduction and decision-making that we encode in the system: having a person review each fragment pair is not feasible, and human review will have imperfect consistency of decision-making.
 Automated decision-making, on the other hand, is scalable, consistent, and reviewable.

 As data volumes increase, it becomes impossible to maintain a strategy of comparing each fragment for potential matches with every other fragment while also maintaining an acceptable level of performance.

-To avoid this, MIOvantage uses an approach where it sorts fragments into smaller pools as soon as they enter the system.
+To avoid this, our solutions sort fragments into smaller pools as soon as they enter the system.
 Fragments within these pools are then grouped together with other fragments that are likely to match each other.

-This "likelihood" is defined by MIOvantage, which lets you define the piece(s) of data used for fragment pool sorting on a per-project basis.
+This "likelihood" is defined on a per-project basis, by selecting the piece(s) of data used for fragment pool sorting.

-The item or combination of items that you use to define the fragment pools is called the fragment index.
+The item or combination of items that defines the fragment pools is called the fragment index.
 Each pool is made up of fragments which have identical fragment index values.

-As MIOvantage indexes each fragment and adds it to the pool, the pool retains a copy of the fragment in its current state.
-This copy will be retained even after the fragment has passed further into the entity resolution process.
+As each fragment is indexed and added to the pool, the pool retains a copy of the fragment in its current state.
+The pool retains this copy even after the fragment has passed further into the entity resolution process.

 Once in the pool, the fragments in the pool are clustered, identifying which fragments are actually about the same entity.
 Clustering is approximately equivalent with matching in match-merge-link terminology.